RocketManRC/tulipcc-headless/README.md

 ### Setting up the DAC board

-Depending on the manufacturer the PCM5102A board needs most likely needs solder pads jumpered.
+Depending on the manufacturer the PCM5102A board most likely needs solder pads jumpered.
 The boards that I have needed to be configured like in this photo:

 ![](images/PCM5102config.JPG)